Tomcodedays/DataLakehouse-eCommerce-Analytics/README.md

 ## 📸 Visuals & Dashboards

-To provide a comprehensive overview of the project and its outcomes, consider including the following visuals:
+Below are key visuals illustrating the project's development and achievements:

 * **Screenshot 1: Data Pipeline Flow in Databricks.**